Your Square Marketing reputation includes three main areas:

 Another option is to divide your unsafe contacts into separate groups and send them individual campaigns to see which contacts have a spam trap.
 However, this option is riskier and more time consuming.

 Yes, there is, but sorting by “Last Visited” is the quickest option.
 However, you can export your contact list into an Excel file or Google Sheet and manually create a list of contacts you want to keep, then import the new list into your directory.

 Merge any duplicates after you upload your new list.

-Give the system some time after you upload to make sure it is indexed correctly (searchable).
+Give the system some time after you upload to make sure it is indexed (searchable) correctly.

 Square does not know exactly which email address is the spam trap and can only make broad assumptions.
-We know the spam traps are not real customers or have not been signed up for a very long time; they will also have either never made a purchase or not made one in many years.
-Though, the email campaigns you send to these accounts will show as opened, not to rouse suspicion that the accounts are fake.
-As Square has limited information available to guide these email deletions, we suggest combing through your contacts to remove any that you don’t recognise or that are inactive or invalid.
+We know the spam traps are not real customers or have not been signed up for a very long time; they also will either never made a purchase or not made one in many years.
+The emails campaigns you send to these accounts will show as opened to not rouse suspicion that the accounts are fake, though.
+Since Square has limited information available to guide these email deletions, we suggest combing through your contacts to remove any that you don’t recognize or are inactive or invalid.